Oil prices rise on Iran sanctions, outlook uncertain

-LONDON (Reuters) - Oil prices rose on Friday as traders anticipated a tighter market due to U.S. sanctions on Iran’s crude exports.
+LONDON (Reuters) - Oil prices crept back towards four-year highs on Friday as traders anticipated a tighter market due to U.S. sanctions on Iran’s crude exports.

-Benchmark Brent crude oil was up 30 cents a barrel at $84.88 by 0750 GMT.
+Benchmark Brent crude oil was up 10 cents a barrel at $84.68 by 0820 GMT.
 On Thursday, Brent fell by $1.34 a barrel or 1.6 percent.
-The contract was on course for a gain of around 2.6 percent for the week.
+The contract is on course for a gain of around 2.5 percent for the week.

+“The market mood is exceptionally bullish, with fears growing that the U.S. demands for an Iran oil embargo could cause a significant supply shortfall,” said Norbert Rucker, head of macro and commodity research at Julius Baer.

-Both crude benchmarks retreated on Thursday following news of a rise in U.S. oil inventories and after Saudi Arabia and Russia said they would raise output to at least partly make up for expected disruptions from Iran.
+Both benchmarks retreated on Thursday following a rise in U.S. oil inventories and after Saudi Arabia and Russia said they would raise output to at least partly make up for expected disruptions from Iran, OPEC’s third-largest producer.

-But the pull-back did little to dent two months of rises that have added 15-20 percent to oil prices since the middle of August as impending U.S. sanctions on Tehran restrict Iranian crude oil exports.
+But the pull-back did little to dent a rise of 15-20 percent in oil prices since mid-August, pushing them to their highest since 2014.

 Washington wants governments and companies around the world to stop buying Iranian oil from Nov.
 4 to put pressure on Tehran to renegotiate a nuclear deal.